Cover-Only vs Full Magazine

 • Cover typography (headlines, taglines, issue styling)

-Cover-only pieces are often collected for graphic design history, illustration art, and visual culture—and they frame beautifully as display-ready cover art.
+Cover-only pieces are collected for graphic design history, editorial illustration, and visual culture—and they frame beautifully as display-ready cover art.

 What a “Full Magazine” Listing Means